-- a packet about the Earth’s atmosphere (this has been updated and is no longer free.
-Find out more about this 50+ page packet here.)
+- a packet about the Earth’s atmosphere (Find out more about this 50+ page packet here.)

 - Weather Packet